List of The Originals characters: In The Originals

 While he is considered the "honorable" one, who always keeps his word and behaves with impeccable decorum in the formal suits he only wears, Elijah is just as brutal as his brother.
 He also tends to be domineering, controlling, and smothering to those he considers under his care, and sometimes becomes frustrated and annoyed with Klaus for keeping Elijah from what Elijah wants.
 Elijah must learn to loosen his rigid control, trust his family more, and be selfish every once in a while, in order to find healthier happiness.

 Elijah eventually finds himself as the de facto king of the city, since Klaus does not like to trouble himself with the minutia of everyday rule, and must attempt to broker peace between all of the warring factions or, pending failure, destroy them all in order to make the city safe for his family and new niece.

 In season four, Elijah is killed by a fictional ancient evil known as the Hollow as part of its resurrection plan, ending his bloodline.
 Elijah's family manages to resurrect him, but those descended from Elijah remain dead.

 In the series finale, Klaus reveals that, after taking in the Hollow, he intends to commit suicide using a white oak stake he has kept in secret for decades to end the Hollow's threat and ensure the safety of his loved ones.
 Elijah convinces his brother to say a proper goodbye and then reveals that he intends to die with Klaus whom he feels has been fully redeemed so that they can go on to whatever comes next together.
 Klaus and Elijah stake each other and die together, taking with them the Hollow.

 In Legacies

-In the series finale, it's revealed that Klaus has found Peace, meaning that Elijah presumably has as well.
+In the series finale, it is revealed that Klaus has found Peace, meaning that Elijah presumably has as well.